shaoweilin/shaoweilin.github.io/_posts/2021-06-01-convergence-of-biased-stochastic-approximation.md

 as $$T \rightarrow \infty,$$ where the expectations are taken over stochastic updates in the stochastic approximation and over the random stopping time.

-Sometimes, it is not possible to prove convergence of the above upper bound to zero because of certain relaxations (e.g. discounted gradient updates) in the stochastic approximation.
+Sometimes, it is not possible to prove convergence of the above upper bound to zero because of certain relaxations (e.g. estimating the true conditional entropy) in the stochastic approximation.
 Instead, we may prove that the upper bound converges to some positive constant.

 Either way, we get some control on the mean and variance of the lengths $$\left\Vert g_\theta(\lambda_N, \theta_N) \right\Vert$$ and $$\left\Vert g_\lambda(\lambda_N,\theta_{N+1}) \right\Vert$$ of the mean fields or total expectations of the stochastic updates, despite the fact that the parameters $$\theta_n$$ and $$\lambda_n$$ are continually fluctuating because of the stochastic updates.